 How Long Do Results Last?

-Although the final results from a fat transfer breast augmentation can take up to six months to be revealed, the procedure is considered permanent.2
+Although the final results from a fat transfer breast augmentation can take up to six months to be revealed, the procedure is considered permanent.5

-However, fat cells can die,2 be reabsorbed or migrate, which can alter the results of the procedure over time.3 Weight loss could also impact the look and size of a breast augmentation with fat transfer.5 Some patients may opt for multiple fat transfer procedures to achieve their desired results.2
+However, fat cells can die, be reabsorbed or migrate, which can alter the results of the procedure over time.5 Weight fluctuations could also impact the look and size of a breast augmentation with fat transfer.4 Some patients may opt for multiple fat transfer procedures to achieve their desired results.

-As with any surgical procedure, there may be potential risks and complications that come with a fat transfer breast augmentation.
-These may include:6
+As with any surgical procedure, there may be potential side effects and complications that come with a fat transfer breast augmentation.
+These include:5

 - Infection at liposuction or injection sites